UusWeb-ee/WS-Contact-Form/readme.txt

 == Description ==

 Simple contact form what will allow to send message to desired email.
-Simple to use webpage own styles, the default form is almoust without its own styles, what need to overwrited.
-Working with shortcode through ajax
+Simple to use web page own styles, default form is almoust without styles what need to be overwrited.
+Fill some fields in the plugin settings page and then just paste plugin shortcode to your post/page and form is working.
+Form data is sent through ajax query.

 == Installation ==